MicrosoftDocs/azure-docs/articles/logic-apps/create-managed-service-identity.md

 #### Create user-assigned identity in an Azure Resource Manager template

-To automate creating and deploying Azure resources such as logic apps, you can use [Azure Resource Manager templates](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md).
-To set up a user-assigned managed identity for your logic app by using a template, add these items to your logic app's resource definition in the template's `resources` section:
+To automate creating and deploying Azure resources such as logic apps, you can use [Azure Resource Manager templates](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md), which support [user-assigned identities for authentication](../managed-identities-azure-resources/how-to-manage-ua-identity-arm.md).
+In your template's `resources` section, your logic app's resource definition requires these items:

 * An `identity` object with the `type` property set to `UserAssigned`